Weeping Tile Blockage: Water Flowing Back Into Basement (Newmarket)

 Location: Newmarket, Ontario — residential neighbourhood.

-Service Area: Newmarket, East Gwillimbury, Aurora, Bradford, Sharon, Richmond Hill, Vaughan and nearby communities.
+Service Area: Newmarket, East Gwillimbury, Aurora, Bradford, Sharon, Richmond Hill, Vaughan, and nearby communities in York Region.

-📱 Concerned about the condition of your weeping tile or a possible basement leak?
-Text us a photo or short video for fast advice: 289-366-1577
+📱 Concerned about your weeping tile or a possible basement leak?